austral-electronics/QuantumCM4/README.md

 # 2. INSTALL DEBIAN ON YOUR QUATUM CM4
 The Quantum OEM Processor is preinstalled with a Debian OS.
 You can reinstall debian from scratch by following this procedure.
+## 2.1 Ready-to-use Debian 11.3 Bullseye Headless image (coming soon)

 ## 2.1 Get Debian 11.3 Bullyeye Headless PREEMPT-RT image for Quantum CM4
 Download the image here (300MB) :
     https://downloads.raspberrypi.org/raspios_lite_arm64/images/raspios_lite_arm64-2022-04-07/
 ## 2.2 Program the Micro SD-CARD
 ## 2.3 Program the EMMC
+## 2.4 Prepare Debian 11.3 Bullseye Headless image from scratch
+**Get Debian 11.3 Bullyeye Headless PREEMPT-RT image for Quantum CM4:**

+Download the image here (300MB) : https://downloads.raspberrypi.org/raspios_lite_arm64/images/raspios_lite_arm64-2022-04-07/

+**Program the Micro SD-CARD or EMMC:**

+See above

-## 2.4 Configure Debian for the Quantum CM4 peripherals
+**Configure the default image for the Quantum CM4 Platform:**

     ssh quantum@192.168.100.100
 The default password is : austral